 Death Valley - The Hottest Place on Earth.
 But Is It Really Dead?

-Despite the fact that Death Valley is the hottest and one of the driest places on Earth, you'd be surprised to find out how many living...
+Even though Death Valley is the hottest and one of the driest places on Earth, you'd be surprised to find out how many living creatures,...

 Death Valley is the largest national park in the lower 48 states, yet only about 5% of it is accessible to visitors.